 You can also line up a big cash payday by buying a “distressed” or foreclosed property below the market value.
 You can renovate and sell a few months later for more than what you’ve paid — the purchase price, renovation, and transaction costs.
 You can choose to ‘renovate and flip’ to collect a windfall or hold and rent for steady cash flow.
 Either way, investment properties can provide cash and a hedge against inflation.

-Money made in the stock market is by buying low and selling high.
-But it is nearly impossible for most investors to do so consistently.
-You can’t possibly know everything about an individual company, its sector, management, competitors, etc. And institutional buyers will always have more leverage and know more than you as an individual investor.
+Money made in the stock market is by buying low and selling high, but it is nearly impossible for most investors to do so consistently.
+You can’t possibly know everything about an individual company, its sector, management, competitors, etc. Also, institutional buyers will always have more leverage and know more than you as an individual investor.

 Contrast that with real estate where you are dealing with individual properties.
 Each property is different in location, size, features, and prices.
 There is no set market for the exact property you are considering.